There is nothing worse than a dull knife.

 As a general rule, never use honing rods to sharpen your Japanese kitchen knife.
 This has been mentioned by many chefs and knife experts much smarter than myself.

-On the other hand, Japanese steel will not curl or deform, and therefore does not require honing.
-Using a honing rod also runs the risk of chipping the harder, thinner steel.
-Therefore, there is no reason at all to use a honing rod with a Japanese knife.
-If you feel your knife is getting dull, then it may be time to sharpen using a Japanese whetstone.
-See below!
+On the other hand, Japanese knife steel will not curl or deform, and therefore does not require honing.
+Harder steel is more brittle, so using a honing rod runs the risk of chipping the blade.

-Using a whetsone is the only recommended way to sharpen your Japanese knife.
-For first timers, the task of sharpening your own knife can be daunting, but the process is actually quite straight forward.
+For beginners, the task of sharpening your own knife can be daunting, but the process is actually quite straight forward.
 As with everything though, practice makes perfect.

 If you are not comfortable trying on your own, you can try to find a local sharpening class.
 Many manufacturers also offer sharpening services (for a price), so you can avoid doing it yourself altogether.
 But, what’s the fun in that??